bt909/imap-mailstat-exporter/README.md

 > [!NOTE]
 > This exporter is in early development and at the moment highly adjusted for my personal usecase.
 As it not reached 1.0.0 yet, there may are breaking changes at any time.
 Keep an eye on the [CHANGELOG](https://github.com/bt909/imap-mailstat-exporter/blob/main/CHANGELOG.md) for information.

-As this exporter is using [exporter-toolkit](https://github.com/prometheus/exporter-toolkit) since 0.1.0 (not yet released), you can also configure basic auth, or TLS secured connection to the exporter using http/2, for more information visit the [configuration page of exporter-toolkit](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).
+As this exporter is using [exporter-toolkit](https://github.com/prometheus/exporter-toolkit) since 0.1.0, you can also configure basic auth, or TLS secured connection to the exporter using http/2, for more information visit the [configuration page of exporter-toolkit](https://github.com/prometheus/exporter-toolkit/blob/master/docs/web-configuration.md).

 The exporter provides 14 metrics, three main metrics are provided for all accounts, one metric can be enabled using a feature flag `--oldestunseen.feature`, eigth metrics are quota related and only provided if the server supports imap quota and two informatial metrics.